Activiti/Activiti/emergency-call-center/README.md

 The process implemented is related to an Emergency Call Center, coordinating the requests with different others Organizations (Fire Department, Police, Hospitals).
 The idea is to be able to run the processes with a microservice architecture.
 The goal is to define a very easy and initial process to demonstrate the power of [Activiti](https://www.activiti.org/ "Activiti") and how it’s easy to manage (and possibly extend) the solution.
-The process must work with the one [Activiti](https://www.activiti.org/ "Activiti") installation only (not a “real” microservices architecture) because it must be easy to use and run with less possible dependencies.
 The project works with [Activiti](https://www.activiti.org/ "Activiti") version 6.0.

 * [Description of the process](#description)